-The short-term incentive target for the named executive officers is generally competitive with the external market in the study provided by Lockton.
-Lockton's review of executive compensation for 2017 and prior years demonstrated that the Company's Executive Bonus Plan targets have been consistently aggressive compared to the external market.
+The short-term incentive target for the named executive officers is generally competitive with the external market in the study provided by Lockton for targeted total compensation.
+Lockton's review of executive compensation for 2020 and prior years demonstrated that the Company's Executive Bonus Plan targets have been consistently aggressive compared to the external market.
+Based on the analysis performed by Lockton for 2020, the Committee determined not to modify the executive officer's targets for 2020.